salleuska/fastCPPP/README.md

 Script `1` run the cppp procedure for one example, while script `2` performs a Monte Carlo simulation of all the cppp procedure.

-Scripts `3` uses outputs from scripts `1` and `2` to compute different estimates of the cppp and its variance under various scenarios of computational cost (i.e. number of MCMC samples and calibration replicates).
+Scripts `3_*` uses outputs from scripts `1` and `2` to compute different estimates of the cppp and its variance under various scenarios of computational cost (i.e. number of MCMC samples and calibration replicates).

-Scripts `4` reproduce plots in Section 6 of the paper and in the supplementary material.
+Scripts `4_*` make plots in Section 6 of the paper and in the supplementary material.

 ```bash